 Four Things to Know When Consulting Your Motor Vendor

-Once you know the five basics, you can request several different documents from your motor vendor to help you finalize your selection – and provide information for the end-user if he or she will be someone else.
+Once you know the basics (horsepower, RPM, voltage & phase, frame size & configuration, and enclosure), you can request several different documents from your motor vendor to help you finalize your selection – and provide information for the end-user if he or she will be someone else.
 These might include:

 - Performance Data Sheet – lists all specifications (electrical performance) you need to know about an electric motor